Cat Constipation: Symptoms, Home Remedies, and When It Becomes an Emergency

 What Is Cat Constipation?

 Constipation means infrequent or difficult passage of stool.
-Cats typically defecate once or twice daily, depending on diet and individual variation.
-According to VCA Animal Hospitals, constipation becomes a medical concern when a cat hasn't passed stool in 48โ72 hours, or when stool is consistently hard, dry, or produced in very small amounts.
+Cats typically defecate once or twice daily, depending on diet and individual variation (AAFP-AAHA Feline Life Stage Guidelines, 2021).
+Constipation becomes a medical concern when a cat hasn't passed stool in 48โ72 hours, or when stool is consistently hard, dry, or produced in very small amounts.

 Obstipation is a more severe form where the colon is so completely impacted with hardened feces that the cat cannot defecate at all without veterinary intervention.